deningeorge/first_deninAssesment/README.md

 ## PLEASE READ THIS !!
-## I have written the working code in both Python(more features added) and Java
+## I have written the working code in both Python(more features than Java) and Java

 #### Python ( uploaded on March 25 Friday, at about 4:27 am, you can check the commit time)
 * file is [main.py](https://github.com/deningeorge/first_deninAssesment/blob/main/main.py) which is just in the root folder